monix/monix-bio/docs/execution.md

 cancelable.cancel()
 ```

-If your needs are even more modest, use `runAsyncAndForget`, which will run `Task` in "fire-and-forget" fashion.
+If your needs are even more modest, use `runAsyncAndForget`, which will run `IO` in "fire-and-forget" fashion.

 ### Blocking for a result